How to Stretch an Image in Photoshop Without Distortion

 4. Clean Visual Artifacts

-If you notice any small sports with issues one of the easiest tools is to use the spot healing brush.
+If you notice any small spots or issues, one of the easiest fixes is the Spot Healing Brush.
 The best mode to use it on is Content-Aware but the others are worth playing around with especially if Content-Aware isn’t working.

 You can also use the clone stamp to replace problematic areas of the image as well.